 Sol is a heterogeneous computing cluster, built by Dell, that can be expanded further by investments from Lehigh Faculty, Departments, Centers and Colleges.
 The majority of Sol compute nodes are purchased by Lehigh Faculty known as Condo Investors.
 In addition, LTS has purchased 8 nodes that are available to Condo Investors and other researchers (called Hotel Investors) on a rental basis.
 All Condo and Hotel nodes have a minimum configuration of dual socket, 10 core per socket, 128 GB RAM, 1TB hard disk and 100Gb/s EDR Infiniband interconnect.
 LTS also provides a head/login node for interactive access to the cluster for compiling applications, editing files, submitting job scripts and monitoring submitted jobs.

 The model for sustaining high performance computing at Lehigh is premised on faculty purchasing compute nodes from their grants which are then added to the cluster.
-In exchange, LTS will provide system administration and support for the nodes for a period of 4 years (length of hardware warranty).
+In exchange, LTS will provide system administration and support for the nodes for a period of 5 years (length of hardware warranty, see exception below).
 The advantage to Condo Investors, besides avoiding the cost incurred for managing the cluster, is the ability to utilize the entire collection of Hotel and Condo nodes when need arises.
 In exchange, Condo Investors will allow their idle cycles to be used by Condo and Hotel Investors.
 This provides Condo Investors with much greater flexibility than owning a standalone cluster.

 Faculty, Departments, Centers or Colleges who are are interested in investing in the Condo Program should refer to the Pricing Chart for available equipment and costs.
 Prospective Condo Investors should contact Research Computing Staff to procure the desired equipment.
 The Research Computing Staff will obtain current pricing and quotes that will be used for requisition.